jingleheimer-schmidt/little-spiders/README.md

 ---------------------
 # Overview
-This mod adds little spiders who crawl around to fulfill nearby construction orders.
+This mod adds little spiders that crawl around and fulfill nearby work orders

 ---------------------
 # Features